Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities: Reliable communication distance evaluation of existing technologies

-The performance analysis shows that LTE-V2X and NR-V2X can satisfy the requirements of most FRMCS off-network communication use cases in terms of latency and reliability, but they are not sufficient to support the use cases in Table \ref{tab:1} in terms of reliable communication distance even with lower frequency.
+According to the analysis in Fig. \ref{fig:3}, when using the 30 dBm power commonly used in trains, LTE-V2X and NR-V2X are insufficient to support the use cases in Table \ref{tab:1} in terms of reliable communication distance even with lower frequency.
 However, appropriate enhancement of LTE-V2X and NR-V2X may have the potential to fulfill these strict requirements.
 Therefore, besides adjusting the frequency and transmission power, we will further enhance them by adding Multiple Input Multiple Output (MIMO) and retransmission scheme in the next part and simulate them at the possible frequency bands of FRMCS to analyze their performance.